 This article introduces the Sender Policy Framework or SPF record to you - a type of DNS record that strictly defines which servers can send e-mail in your name.
-It is a useful tool in preventing spam of phishing attacks and after reading this article, you will discover that there is no reason not to implement SPF records for your domain!
+It is a useful e-mail security tool in preventing spam or phishing attacks and after reading this article, you will discover that there is no reason not to implement SPF records for your domain!

 This article contains the following sections:

 - Introduction: the purpose of SPF

 - The "all" mechanism